khgiddon/khgiddon.github.io/_posts/2021-10-17-computer-chess-endgames.md

 title: Machine beats man on ancient front
 ---

-The computer scientist Ken Thompson has an unusual distinction: his research has changed in the rules of chess.
-Thompson has a [rich resume](https://en.wikipedia.org/wiki/Ken_Thompson), but it's quite a feather in one's cap to lay claim to changing a game that's existed for hundreds of years, and whose governing body is also known for its conservatism.
-Specifically, Thompson's work on chess endgames carved out several exceptions to the long-standing *fifty-move rule.* At least, it did until Thompson's discoveries became too numerous, and chess's venerable overlords threw up their hands and said they were getting rid of the computer-aided exceptions entirely.
+The computer scientist Ken Thompson has an unusual distinction: his research has changed the rules of chess.
+Thompson has a [rich resume](https://en.wikipedia.org/wiki/Ken_Thompson), but it's quite a feather in one's cap to lay claim to changing a game that's existed for hundreds of years.
+Specifically, Thompson's work on chess endgames carved out several exceptions to the long-standing *fifty-move rule.* At least, his work did until Thompson's discoveries became too numerous, and chess's overlords threw up their hands and said they were getting rid of the computer-aided exceptions entirely.

 ### Endgames in computer chess